Food-Coop/foodcoops-backend/README.md

 A food-coop warehouse contains defined *amounts* of *goods* (largely foodstuff).
 Each good is of a specific *kind*, e.g. meat or vegetable.
-The *current inventory* of each good and the current *target inventory* can be set by the *admin*.
+The *current stock* of each good and the current *target stock* can be set by the *admin*.
 The *admin* can also define new amounts (e.g. kg, liters), new goods and new kinds of goods.